-In support of Goal 1, Engagement, the College will identify and prioritize facility improvements both in and out of the classroom.
+In support of Goal 1, Engagement, the University will identify and prioritize facility improvements both in and out of the classroom.
 Academic, athletic, and residential spaces will be improved to maximize student engagement, allow for active and collaborative learning, and support future programming growth.

 Develop an enhanced and progressive action plan for facilities use that maximizes the ability to add enrollment targeted programming.